.

 King Ko Is Location For New Romantic Adventure Series

 Author Monica McCabe is writing a new romantic adventure series about Alaska.
-The first six installments of this series are based upon the author's experiences while working at the King Ko during the mid-eighties.
+All six installments of this series are based upon the author's experiences while working at the King Ko during the mid-eighties.
 These installments are now available on the internet.
-The first five, entitled "King Salmon, Alaska", "The Flying Tigers", "Tundra, Whales & Beavers, Oh My", "King Ko Vice" and "Wild Alaska" may be found on the Music City Romance Writers website while the final King Salmon installment, "Last Call At The King Ko Inn" can be found on the author's own website.
+They are entitled "King Salmon, Alaska", "The Flying Tigers", "Tundra, Whales & Beavers, Oh My", "King Ko Vice", "Wild Alaska" and "Last Call At The King Ko Inn".
+All may be found on the Music City Romance Writers website.
 This marks the first time that the words "romantic" and "King Ko" have every appeared together in the same sentence.
 While we cannot confirm (nor deny) the accuracy of Ms. McCabe's stories - we do agree with her descriptions of the unmatched beauty and excitement of Alaska.
 Her tales are all part of the mystique of doing business for over 50 years in the Alaska bush.
 We are honored that she chose to retell her experiences while working at the King Ko - albeit 23 years after the fact.
 Unlike Las Vegas, what happens at the King Ko does eventually get retold - but only in the form of legend with names withheld to protect the . . . participants.

 A Call For All Beatles Photos